typd/typd.github.com/source/_posts/2013-11-04-the-12-factor-app-all-angles-about-building-a-robust-app.markdown

 Just read [The 12-factor app](http://12factor.net/), published by heroku, talked about all angles about how you should do and what you need to consider for building a robust app.

-Software developing is in an agile period.
-Development, deployment are happening fast.
+Software development, deployment are happening fast.
 So as the tool set is also changing fast.
-Developers exchange their tools and methodologies, but I really think that's not enough.
-This is such a useful spec to summarise not just tools to use, but the things to consider behind each part of an application.
+Developers exchange their tools and methodologies, but seems that's not enough.
+This is a useful spec to summarise not just tools to use, but the things to consider behind each part of an application.

 My abstract notes here, without the unnecessary long sentences.